14 Tips on How to Get More Google Reviews & Improve Rankings

 10. Embed Google Reviews on Your Website

 Adding Google reviews to your website can even benefit your search engine optimization (SEO) efforts.
+It’s also an automated way to regularly update content and encourages visitor engagement.
 For example, when someone finds the reviews on your website, they are likely to read them.
 This increases how long they spend on the page, which also improves your site’s ability to rank higher on Google.

-11. Ask for More Reviews on Google in Lieu of Gratuities
+11. Request Google Reviews in Lieu of Gratuities

 Some businesses in industries where employees generally rely on tips as part of their wage (e.g., restaurants, salons, and so forth) opt to pay higher hourly wages and salaries in lieu of allowing customers to leave gratuities or tips.
-If this applies to your business, use in-store signage to spread the word that staff members can’t accept tips, but would love it if customers would leave more Google reviews instead.
+If this applies to your business, use in-store signage to spread the word that staff members can’t accept tips but would love for customers to leave more Google reviews instead.

 12. Create a Google Review Instruction Video

-Videos like these can help prospects and customers learn more about your business as well as how to leave feedback that benefits your company.
+Videos like these can help prospects and customers learn more about your business and how to leave feedback that benefits your company.
 Once your instructional video is ready to share, you can embed it on your site, post it on social media, or send it via email.

 If you have no experience creating videos, Fiverr is the best place to find professionals who will do the job for you.
 For as little as $25 to $50, you can get a whiteboard or animated video from a freelance pro.
 In addition, if you need help writing your script, you can hire an affordable copywriter for this on Fiverr, starting as low as $5 to $25.